junsircoding/js_game_2048/README.md

 ## Feature list to be completed

 - [x] Basic function development and color matching.
+- [ ] When the grid fusions, display the movement trajectory.
+- [ ] When the grid with the content "2048" appears, display the "You Win" message.
+- [ ] When all grids are occupied and no further fusion can be generated, display the "Game Over" message.
+- [ ] Added score recording function.
 - [ ] Automatically generate blended block colors instead of manually specifying them in each case.
-- [ ] Added score recording function.
-- [ ] When all grids are occupied and no further fusion can be generated, display the "Game Over" message.
-- [ ] When the grid fusions, display the movement trajectory.
 - [ ] Add artificial intelligence automatic play function.